WojciechMatuszewski/codecrafters-redis-go/LEARNINGS.md

   - The is the `RWMutex` which **will lock both readers and writers when writing, but allows access by multiple readers**.

   - Depending on your use-case, for example in situations where there are a lot of reads, it might be worth using `RWMutex` over the `Mutex`.

+- Use the `%q` _format verb_ to display all whitespace encoded as characters.

+  - Very useful for looking how the Redis input command is structured!